clemmy/babel-plugin-transform-generator-expression/README.md

 In order to use this API, you must also be using a version of Babylon that supports GeneratorExpression nodes, such as the one found [here](https://github.com/clemmy/babylon/tree/general-gexp-6.18).

+You can alternatively experiment with the syntax on this [CodePen](https://codepen.io/clemmy/pen/zpGaNv?editors=1000).

 ### Examples

 ```js